stolostron/rhacm-docs/security/create_iam_policy.md

 ### Creating an IAM policy from the console

+As you create your IAM policy from the console, a YAML file is also created in the YAML editor.
+Complete the following steps to create an IAM policy from the console:

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Govern risk**.
 3. Click **Create policy**.